JacquesLucke/animation_nodes_manual/content/release_notes/v2_2/animation/index.md

 ## Animate Data

 All *Animate* nodes were vectorized.
+A new *Start Time* input was added.